MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/azure-subscription.md

 3. In the VMM console, click **VMs and Services** > **Azure** > **Add Subscription**, and fill in the subscription details.
 In the Subscriptions node you can add and remove subscriptions, and refresh VM lists.
 You can also start, stop, shut down, and restart a VM, and connect to it over RDP.

-## Azure VMs management
+## Manage Azure VMs

-This feature allows the users to perform basic actions on azure instances attached to an azure subscription.

->[!NOTE]
-> To perform these actions, you must create an Azure profile for **Azure VM Management**.

-You can use this feature to perform some very basic actions on Azure instances, without leaving the VMM console.
+If you are already managing your on-premises virtual machines in VMM, you can use this feature to perform some very basic actions on Azure instances, without leaving the VMM console.
 You can:
 -	Add and remove one or more Azure subscriptions by using the VMM console.
 -	See a list view with details and status of all role instances in all deployments in that subscription.
 -	Manually refresh the list of instances.
 -	Perform the following basic actions on the instances:
     -	Start
     -	Stop
     - Shutdown
     -	Restart
     -	Connect via RDP